ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 2. use nonstandard matrix or array classes that use column-major storage; or

-3. cleverly trick the BLAS into working with row-major matrices, by specifying that every operation use the transpose of the input matrix.
+3. trick the BLAS into working with row-major matrices, by specifying that every operation use the transpose of the input matrix.
+(This only works for real matrix element types, since BLAS functions have no "take the conjugate but not the transpose" option.)

 C++ lacks multidimensional arrays with run-time dimensions, so even if developers want to use row-major indexing, they would still need to